M17-Project/Codec2-mod/README.md

 - Fully deterministic, fixed-size codec state suitable for static allocation
 - Reduced overall memory footprint compared to the reference implementation
 - Verified bitstream compatibility with the reference Codec2 encoder
+- Initial ViSQOL evaluation shows a small MOS improvement in decoded audio compared to the reference implementation

 These changes establish a stable and minimal baseline for further optimization and experimentation.